 Which Sports Can You Do With Sever Diseases?

-It is generally recommended that athletes with severe Diseases avoid high-impact activities such as running and jumping.
-Low-impact activities such as swimming, cycling, and yoga may be beneficial for those with the condition.
+Athletes with severe Diseases are generally recommended to avoid high-impact activities such as running and jumping.
+Low-impact activities such as swimming, cycling, and yoga may benefit those with the condition.
 Additionally, stretching and strengthening exercises may help to alleviate symptoms.

 Which Sports Can Help You To Recover From Your Diseases?